 Easiest case scenario; buy a can of it at the grocery store and muddle it with your mint and lime!
 Try to find a can of it as berries, it’s so much better than just the gelatin type.

 As for me?
-I had to give these Cranberry Sauce Mojito Cocktails away to my neighbors (so sad) and wish I had one now.
-But it’s time to stick with my regime…no booze for Barb, just naptime.
+As is my habit, I gave away the leftover Cranberry Sauce Mojito Cocktails to my neighbors (so sad) and wish I had another one now.
+But I’ll stick to lemon and tea and be in good shape for company; we’ll have a pitcher for our celebration this week.
 Cheers!

 PIN IT!
 ‘Cranberry Sauce Mojito Cocktails’